 Overly Lengthy Messages

-With the average office worker receiving more than, readers have a limited amount of time to scan individual messages.
+With the average office worker receiving more than 121 emails each day, readers have a limited amount of time to scan individual messages.
 If you want subscribers to give your content the time of day, strive to keep emails short, sweet, and to the point.
 Because many people read email on their smartphones, it’s wise to avoid longer articles and blogs that require them to scroll through more than one page.
 Don’t be afraid to include a “Read More” link inviting subscribers to continue perusing longer pieces on your website.
 The goal is to be concise and clear, while providing customers with obvious next steps to take.

 No Clear Call-to-Action